celloudiallo/rest/README.md

 .next
 - moving from the 's2js' to the 'cujojs' organization
+- add Node 0.10 as a tested environment
 - Interceptor configuration chaining
 - wire.js factory
 - access to the originating client as request.originator